mirojantti/nhmgrid/README.md

 ```

 One can calculate the transition proportions between the health states
-using `stprops` and plotthem.
+using `stprops` and plot them.
 Because the plot is constructed using
 ggplot2, it is highly customizable.

 ``` r